Logo

 Community Support

-In summary, we at Granite Recovery Center are proud of our success in aiding people in recovery.
-We are also pleased with our growing community of people we have helped make addiction to Adderall and other substances a thing of the past.
+In summary, we at Granite Recovery Centers are proud of our success in aiding people in recovery.
+We are also pleased with the growing community of people we have helped make addiction to Adderall and other substances a thing of the past.
 Many are successfully traveling the road to recovery, and so can you.

 We look forward to being your partners on your journey to long-term sobriety.
-We invite you to see for yourself just how good life can be when substance abuse and substance use disorder are things of the past.
+We welcome you to experience just how great life can be when substance abuse and substance use disorders are treated.

 Have an admission question?